jisc-services/Public-Documentation/PublicationsRouter/api/v3/UsingPubRouterMetaData.md

 * explain how PubRouter uses the metadata it collects from publishers and other sources when it constructs notifications that it sends direct to Repositories
 * provide guidance to CRIS vendors (and others) who retrieve raw data via PubRouter's API for the purpose of representing it in some form to users, for example as an Article record in a CRIS system.

+Below are guidelines, based on what PubRouter sends to repositories, for displaying particular data sets.

-The table below describes how each metadata element is used and also recommends how it should be displayed to users.
+The table below that describes how each metadata element is used and also recommends how it should be displayed to users.

+## Guidelines for particular data sets

-## Field usage
+## Field usage table

 This table lists all the fields that are provided in PubRouter's [OutgoingNotification](/PublicationsRouter/api/v3/OutgoingNotification.md) JSON data structure which may be retrieved via an API GET request.